 Chapter Text

-At first glance, the public library looked more like some old cathedral, the architecture was all pale stone and a great dome in the center like a capital building with columns and wide steps that ascended to three sets of heavy looking wooden doors.
-Angel would have been lying to himself if he said he hadn’t been a little intimidated by the sight of it the first time he approached the building.
-He had already been rattled from the talk he had with Val the night before.
-The man’s words sunk into his skin like claws, tearing into him while Angel stood there shaking under the scrutiny of his employer and all with Vox looking on, silently leaning against the wall behind him, ever the silent observer to Val’s acrid words.
-Follow up that soul shattering conversation with what was most-likely the most ridiculous idea he ever came up with, a tumultuous bus ride to the other side of town and then stand in front of a behemoth of a building he never thought he would want to enter.
-Angel remembered standing at the base of the steps, staring up at the structure stretching wide before him, like he was looking through the world through a fish-eyed lens.
-He had felt judged by the words “Public Library” carved into the stonework above the doors in sharp Roman lettering.
-Were he a coward, he would have turned around, dismissed his stupid idea and strolled his unhappy ass back to the bus stop.
+At first glance, the Redcaster Public Library looked like an old cathedral...or maybe more like a capital building?
+The architecture was all pale stone with a great dome in the center, all led up to by wide steps that ascended to three sets of heavy looking wooden doors.
+Angel would have been lying if he said he hadn’t been a little intimidated by the sight of it.
+At the time, he had already been pretty rattled from the talking to he had been given by Val the night before.
+The man’s words had sunk in like claws, tearing into him while he could only stand there under the scrutiny of his employer and all the while he could feel the impassive gaze of Vox looking on, ever the silent observer to Val’s acrid words.
+Follow up that soul shattering conversation with what was most-likely the most ridiculous idea he ever came up with, a tumultuous bus ride to the other side of town and then stand in front of a behemoth of a building he never thought he would want to enter...it all felt like one hell of a stupid idea.
+Angel remembered standing at the base of the steps, staring up at the structure stretching wide before him like he was looking through the world through a fish-eyed lens.
+Hell, he even felt judged by the words “Public Library” carved into the stonework above the doors in sharp Roman lettering.
+Were he a coward, he would have turned around, dismissed the idea and strolled his unhappy ass back to the bus stop.
 But Angel Dust was not a pussy.
 He held his head high and strode in there like he owned the damn place and immediately discovered that his first impression of the building’s pious exterior was invalid.

 On the other end of the more sheltered entrance, the library immediately opened up into a massive two story chamber exposing the domed center of the building where natural light streamed through the narrow windows up top and illuminated a mural on the ceiling of a starry night sky with delicately outlined constellations.
 The second story was fenced off with stone balustrades that had to have been about chest high to him but low enough to expose glimpses of the countless wooden bookcases beyond.
 The first floor was practically a forest of more shelves beyond the initial presence of the front counter that gently bowed outward in a slight arch, closing in two computer monitors where library workers sat.
 In front of them were two long rows of tables bearing basic but relatively recent model computers meant for public use.

 It was at those computers that Angel had pretty much spent all his time since he started going to the library.
-It wasn’t a weekly trip, he had other things he wanted to do on his time off, but he did come in occasionally and had been doing so for the last three months.
-An hour here, three there, unpredictable days at even more spontaneous times, but there he would be, traipsing through the doors to set up camp at one of the computers or pour himself into a chair and frown over the puzzling language of the self-help books that only seemed to piss him off more than anything.
+It wasn’t a weekly trip, he had better things he wanted to do on his time off, but he did come in occasionally and had been doing so for the last three months.
+An hour here, three there.
+Unpredictable days at even more spontaneous times, but eventually, there he would be, traipsing through the doors to set up camp at one of the computers or pour himself into a chair and frown over the puzzling language of the self-help books that only seemed to piss him off more than contribute any aid.
 Today, he ended up back at the computers.

 “Please return it to the library in two weeks.
 With every day the book is late, there will be a 20-cent fee.”

-Angel could only vaguely hear the worker’s words through his ear buds as he flexed his middle finger on the wheel of the mouse, scrolling further down the web page he had half-heartedly been reading for the last twenty minutes.
-When he first clicked on it, he seriously intended to read it.
+Angel could only vaguely hear the volunteer's words through his ear buds as he flexed his middle finger on the wheel of the mouse, scrolling further down the web page he had been "reading" for the last twenty minutes.
+When he first clicked on it, he really did intend to read it.
 Truly.
-But ever since he heard a commotion at the main entrance of the library, not a single word on the monitor had registered.
-He glanced up at the front desk where the library worker was fiddling around on one of the two computers.
-Tilting his head back slightly, he looked past the worker’s head to the darkened window in the door of the librarian’s office.
+But ever since he caught sight of one of the volunteers rising from their computer and practically jogging out from behind the counter while the other was left staring nervously in the direction of the doors, not a single word on the monitor had registered in his brain.
+Tilting his head back slightly, he looked past the worker’s head to the darkened window in the door of the head librarian’s office.

 Still not here yet.